aws-samples/aws-cdk-mediaservices-refarch/README.md

 * AWS Elemental Secure Packager and Encoder Key Exchange  (SPEKE)
 * Amazon Interactive Video Service (IVS)

-And demonstrate their integration with other AWS services through detailed use cases
+Some examples will also demonstrate the integration of MediaServices with other AWS services through detailed use cases.

 <a name="prerequisites"></a>
 ## Prerequisites